eduardoxcruz/GraphT.Core/.github/README.tech.md

 ## Project Structure 🗂️

-The solution is organized into several projects and folders, following Domain-Driven Design methodology along with Clean/Hexagonal Architecture.
+The solution is organized into several projects and folders, following Domain-Driven Design methodology along with Domain-Driven Design & Hexagonal Architecture.
 Below is a description of the main function of each folder/project:

-- **SeedWork** – Base classes, utilities, and components shared among different projects (for example, the base `Entity` class).
+- **SeedWork** – Base classes, utilities, and components shared among different projects (for example, the base `PagedList` class).

 - **GraphT.Model** – Contains domain models, entities, value objects, domain services, and exceptions.
 Defines the core business logic and rules.

 - **GraphT.UseCases** – Implements use cases and application logic.
 This is where the workflow between models and repositories is orchestrated.

 ---